CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0000-0099/0004-Median-of-two-Sorted-Array.md

 :::

 :::tip
 When asked to find the median of two sorted arrays, a direct approach that merges the two arrays and then finds the median will work but isn't optimal.
-Given the problem's constraints, we can leverage the fact that the arrays are already sorted and use binary search to find the median in $$ O(\log(\min(n, m))) $$ time complexity.
+Given the problem's constraints, we can leverage the fact that the arrays are already sorted and use binary search to find the median in $O(\log(\min(n, m)))$ time complexity.

 The key idea is to use binary search to partition the smaller array in such a way that we can easily find the median by comparing elements around the partition.